Making Corporate Compliance Practical and Manageable in 2021: Webinar Recap

 - Local Laws (County and City)

 The regulations listed above can be used as a compliance blueprint.
-Federal, State, and Local regulations should be the blueprint for any type of facility’s compliance.
+In addition, Federal, State, and Local regulations should be the blueprint for any facility’s compliance.
 Healthcare is a reactive industry by nature.
 Taking time to be strategic and proactive is difficult but necessary.

-Facility-specific Conditions of Certification, including CAHs and RHCs, require written policies to meet the Conditions of Participation.
-A formal Compliance Plan is needed to ensure that there is prevention of fraud, waste, and abuse.
+Facility-specific Certification of Conditions, including CAHs and RHCs, require written policies to meet the Conditions of Participation.
+In addition, a formal Compliance Plan is needed to ensure the prevention of fraud, waste, and abuse.
 However, Accreditation Organizations may have other requirements.

 - Tips for Policy Development

-- More is not more—do not make policy writing more difficult than it needs to be
+- More is not more—do not make policy writing more complicated than it needs to be

 - Broad language—use broad language that establishes compliance without locking your facility into rigid processes and procedures that could change.